nazo6/installer.nvim/README.md

 There is a `setup` function.
 This plugin works even if you don't call it, but if you do, call it before any other integration.

-This is example of complete config.
+This is example of config.

 ```lua
 require("installer").setup({